-Even though there are some risks associated with applying a tourniquet, they shouldn’t stop you from using one.
+Even though some risks are associated with applying a tourniquet, they shouldn’t stop you from using one.
 Real-life evidence shows that early use of tourniquets saves lives.

 When the US military started giving tourniquets to all deployed soldiers in 2005, it resulted in an 85% drop in deaths due to limb bleeding.
 This goes to show how effective tourniquets are at saving lives.

 When push comes to shove, it’s better to save a life than a limb.
-As the American College of Surgeons Advanced Trauma Life Support (ATLS) course manual agrees with this position.
+The American College of Surgeons Advanced Trauma Life Support (ATLS) course manual agrees.
 It says: